OpportunityInsights/Atlas-Chat/README.md

 ### Pick Final Variable From Resulting List

-The next function called by `sendMessage()` is [answerQuestionContinued()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/static/js/script.js#L1214).
+The next function called by `sendMessage()` is [pickVarAndDescribe()](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/static/js/script.js#L1214).
 This function calls [/pickVarAndDescribe](https://github.com/xamxl/Atlas-Chat/blob/main/Flask/main.py#L631) in the server which uses a function call from the OpenAI API to decide which of the variables returned by `linkRows()` to use.
 Along with its choice, the function call also returns a description of the variable.

-If the function call does not find a suitable variable, back in `answerQuestionContinued()` the chat will print an error message to let the user know no variable was found.
+If the function call does not find a suitable variable, back in `pickVarAndDescribe()` the chat will print an error message to let the user know no variable was found.
 If a variable was found and no location was specified by the user, the chat displays the resulting variable along with its description.

 ### All US Counties, County, Counties in State, Commuting Zone, Tracts in State, Address (Census Tract)